medbalighhamdi/Trainings.Kubernetes/README.md

 1. Use feature branches (`feature/<short-desc>`).
 2. Run unit tests locally and ensure they pass.
 3. Update documentation and READMEs for changes that affect usage or setup.
-4. Use the PR template from `.github/PULL_REQUEST_TEMPLATE/` to create high-quality PRs.
+4. Create high-quality PRs just by using the developed `git pr` alias, which ensures the usage of templates under `.github/PULL_REQUEST_TEMPLATE/` folder.

 ---